 Species III (2004) – A Review

 I have come to the end of giving a chance to the ‘Species franchise’.
-It’s not my thing, never has been my thing and unless something radical is done to revamp and insert some excitement and catch my interest in watching any more of these it’s a movie series I don’t want to see again.
+I’ve learned it’s just not my thing, never has been and unless something radical is done to revamp and insert some excitement and catch my interest in watching any more of these it’s a movie series I don’t want to see again.

 So the third movie picks up where the second ended.
 Eve (Natasha Henstridge) the hot blonde alien is dead in the back of an ambulance and gives birth to a half-alien/half human daughter Sara (Sunny Mabrey).
 A college biology professor (Robert Knepper) raises her and attempts to develop some kind of perfect DNA from her and win a Nobel Prize, but he needs the help of some student (Robin Dunne), but Sara wants to mate and there’s another hot alien that’s a brunette (Amelia Cooke) who seeks out Sara and……I don’t care.